pablohdzvizcarra/my-software-developer-career/README.md

 ##### Day 1295 Searching Simplicity

-Today I had a frustrating experience trying to use a technique that wasn't necessary for the task at hand.
+Today I had a frustrating experience trying to use a technique that was not necessary for the task at hand.
 Sometimes, we may be aware of multiple ways (technique A and B) to accomplish a certain task, and while technique A is usually the go-to method, curiosity can lead us to try technique B. While it's okay to explore different approaches, it's important to develop the ability to recognize when it's not working and fail fast.
-Software engineering is a vast field, and it's impossible to learn everything in a lifetime.
-So, it's crucial to try new things, but if they don't work, it's better not to waste more time and move on.
+Software engineering is a vast field, and it is impossible to learn everything in a lifetime.
+So, it is crucial to try new things, but if they do not work, it is better not to waste more time and move on.
 The key is to keep searching for simplicity and efficiency in our work.

 ##### Day 1294 NodePort